A 2,935-Mile Bike Ride Across America

 A heartfelt thank you to Julie, my wife—her love, support, and steady encouragement have made this ride possible.

-I’m honored to take on this journey, supported by my faith, family, friends, and community.
-Your support—through donations, prayers, or words of encouragement—means more than I can say.
+I’m honored to have taken on this journey, which was supported by my faith, family, friends, and community.
+Your support—through donations, prayers, or words of encouragement—meant more than I can say.

 Thank you for being part of this with me.